tommytracey/aind-dog-project/README.md

 ---

 # Project Starter Code
 In case you want to run this project yourself, below is the project starter code.
-[This repository](https://github.com/udacity/dog-project) contains all the code needed.

 ##### &nbsp;
 ## Setup Instructions
-These instructions have been modified for running the project on AWS, with specific recommendations for PyTorch.
-Udacity's original setup instructions can be found [here](https://github.com/udacity/dog-project#project-instructions).
+NOTE: These instructions have been modified for running the project on AWS, with specific recommendations for PyTorch.
+Udacity's original project code and setup instructions can be found [here](https://github.com/udacity/dog-project#project-instructions).

 ##### &nbsp;